Central Texas Games to Watch: Week 1

 “It’s something that everybody looks forward to,” said China Spring head coach Tyler Beatty.
 “It just kind of allows us to play the best and we wanted to make sure that we put opponents on our schedule that were going to challenge us and figure out really what kind of team we are when things go good and bad.”

 The matchup will provide a good measuring stick for both the Cougars and the Leopards.
-Moving up into district 5-4A Division I, China Spring will have to prepare for the likes of longtime foe La Vega and another defending state champion in Stephenville.
+Moving up into District 5-4A Div.
+I, China Spring will have to prepare for the likes of longtime foe La Vega and another defending state champion in Stephenville.
 Dealing with Lorena’s sturdy and experienced defense and up and coming offense will provide a good base.

 “Their kids are super tough, physical,” Beatty said.
 “They want to win just as bad as any anybody else's and they're going to give us really good competition.
 They got a lot of guys in their team that can make plays and we've got to do a really good job of countering that and trying to keep the ball out of their hands.”